SE-ML/se-ml.github.io/_pages/about.md

 social: true
 ---

 An ever-increasing number of organisations are developing applications that involve machine learning components.
-The complexity and diversity of these applications calls for software engineering techniques to ensure that they are built in a **robust** and **future-proof** manner.
+The complexity and diversity of these applications calls for engineering techniques to ensure that they are built in a **robust** and **future-proof** manner.

-*Do traditional software engineering practices apply equally to the development of applications with ML components, or do these practices need to be adapted to cater for particular ML characteristics?*
+On this website we collect, validate and share engineering best practices for software including ML components.

-To investigate this question, <a href="/members">we</a> study the scientific and popular literature and engage with machine learning practitioners.
+To this end, <a href="/members">we</a> study the scientific and popular literature and engage with machine learning practitioners.